-The fixed-metallicity model produces faster accumulation of magnetars across nearly all channels except for the binary WDs merger channel.
+The fixed-metallicity model produces faster accumulation of magnetars across nearly all channels except for the BWD merger channel.
 This indicates systematically shorter delay times at fixed solar metallicity.
 This difference arises because higher-metallicity stars ($Z=Z_{\odot}$) typically evolve faster due to stronger stellar winds and shorter lifespans.
 As a result, channels that depend on massive star evolution lead to earlier magnetar formation.
-In contrast, the WDs merger channel shows a slightly longer delay time.
-This is expected, as this channel depends primarily on gravitational wave radiation timescales, which are relatively insensitive to progenitor metallicity.
+In contrast, the WD merger channel shows a slightly longer delay time.
+This is expected, as this channel depends primarily on GW radiation timescales, which are relatively insensitive to progenitor metallicity.

-To further clarify the role of different evolutionary pathways, we group the delay time distributions into two broad categories: single and binary channels.
+To further clarify the role of the different evolutionary pathways, we group the delay time distributions into two broad categories: single and binary channels.
 As shown in Fig.\ref{fig:delay_time_S_B}, in general, single channels tend to contribute to the prompt population, producing magnetars on short timescales.
 Binary channels broaden the distribution substantially: very short delays arise from rapid tidal spin-up, while much longer delays appear through channels such as AIC.
-The absolute longest delay times in our simulations are associated with BWD mergers, which we classify as single channels.
+The absolute longest delay times in our simulations are associated with BWD mergers, which we classify as single channel.
 However, these events are very rare and only contribute a small tail to the overall distribution.
 This difference highlights the potential of delay time distribution studies to distinguish single and binary contributions.